kangdj6358/EMSRL/README.md

 python EMSRL_train_EP.py
 ```

+### Evaluate the result from checkpoint

 After train the data, you can evaluate the results by:

 ```
 python evaluate_EP.py results/{episode}/PPO/PPO_EMSRLEnv_{}/checkpoint_{000000}/checkpoint-{00} --run PPO --env EMSRLEnv --episodes {0000}
 ```

+## Data

+Datasets related to this article can be found at [CAISO](http://www.caiso.com/informed/Pages/ManagingOversupply.aspx)